Massive U.S. Machines That Hunt For Ripples In Space-Time Just Got An Upgrade

 Researchers will also be helped by the fact that a third detector in Italy, called Virgo, will be up and running.
 It was only online for the very end of LIGO's last observation period.
 Having more detectors working together makes it easier for researchers to locate the source of gravitational waves in the sky.
 What's more, a new detector in Japan called KAGRA is expected to join in at some point.

-Being able to sense gravitational waves is brand new for astronomy, which has spent centuries studying light.
+Being able to sense gravitational waves is new for astronomy, which has spent centuries studying light.
 But black holes don't emit light, and these detectors offer a new way to probe their secrets.

 "Galileo invented the telescope or used the telescope for the first time to do astronomy 400 years ago.
 And today we're still building better telescopes," notes Gabriela González, professor of physics and astronomy at Louisiana State University.
 "I think this decade has been the beginning of gravitational wave astronomy.
 So this will keep making progress, with better detectors, with different detectors, with more detectors."

-She worked on gravitational waves for years before they actually were detected, and says friends now confess that they worried about her career because the task was so hard that it seemed the waves might never be detected.
+She worked on gravitational waves for years before they actually were detected and says friends now confess that they worried about her career because the task was so hard that it seemed the waves might never be detected.
 Now, she says, they are jealous that she works in such a cutting-edge field.

-Each LIGO detector in the U.S. is made of two long concrete pipes that come together in what looks a huge letter "L." Each arm stretches out for more than two miles.
+Each LIGO detector in the U.S. is made of two long, concrete pipes that come together in what looks like a huge letter "L." Each arm stretches out for more than 2 miles.
 "I've spoken with pilots who fly over this who wonder why there is a pipeline that starts nowhere, travels a couple miles, turns right and then also goes nowhere," Giaime says.

 Inside the pipeline is a powerful laser beam that bounces back and forth between mirrors.
-Scientists use this laser to precisely measure the length of each arm of the L. When a gravitational wave passes through and distorts space, the lengths change by a tiny, tiny bit — a fraction of the width of a sub-atomic particle.
+Scientists use this laser to precisely measure the length of each arm of the L. When a gravitational wave passes through and distorts space, the lengths change by a tiny, tiny bit — a fraction of the width of a subatomic particle.

 Giaime says some of the recent upgrades to the detectors include types of hardware that boost laser power and reduce certain kinds of "noise" in their measurements.
 "We replaced some optics, which is a lot of work," he says.

-This time around, if LIGO detects gravitational waves, the team will send out public alerts so that anyone can point their telescopes at the right spot in the sky in case, like the neutron star collision, the event sends out any observable fireworks.
+This time around, if LIGO detects gravitational waves, the team will send out public alerts so that anyone can point a telescope at the right spot in the sky in case, like the neutron star collision, the event sends out any observable fireworks.

 "We've only seen this handful of black holes out of all the possible ones that are out there.
 There are many, many questions we still don't know how to answer," says Nergis Mavalvala, a gravitational wave researcher at MIT.